jaredhanson/passport-google-oauth2/README.md

 provided to the strategy.
 You will also need to configure a redirect URI which matches the route in your application.

+#### Enable Google Plus API

+Go to: [Google Plus API page in Developers Console](https://console.developers.google.com/apis/api/plus.googleapis.com/overview) and click on the Enable button next to the API name.
+Without it the redirect inside your Feathers app will result in Internal Server Error.

 #### Configure Strategy

 The Google authentication strategy authenticates users using a Google account